 (1) An Inadvertent Gain/Loss (IAG) is defined in Section 2.1, Definitions.

 (2) The IAG process shall be used in cases where a Competitive Retailer (CR) is serving a Customer without proper authorization pursuant to P.U.C.
 Subst.
 R. 25.474, Selection of Retail Electric Provider.
-This Section provides guidelines for ensuring that inadvertently gained Electric Service Identifiers (ESI IDs) are returned to the losing CR in a quick and efficient manner with minimal inconvenience to the Customer as required by P.U.C.
+This Section provides guidelines for ensuring that inadvertently gained Electric Service Identifiers (ESI IDs) are returned to the Losing CR in a quick and efficient manner with minimal inconvenience to the Customer as required by P.U.C.
 Subst.
 R. 25.495, Unauthorized Change of Retail Electric Provider.

 (3) CRs shall submit IAGs to ERCOT as promptly as possible via the MarkeTrak tool.